Anticipated Financial Aid

 Disbursement dates at the School vary depending on a myriad of factors, such as the type of funding, when the fund is awarded, when a student applies for financial aid, and/or when documentation is received.
 Below are some specific types of funding and the standard processes of disbursement.

-The standard loan disbursement dates are September 1st for the fall term and January 3rd for the spring term.
+The standard loan disbursement dates are late September for the fall term and end of January for the spring term.
 First-time federal borrowers to the School are required to complete a one time Master Promissory Note and Entrance Interview per loan type.
 All new and returning borrowers must “accept” their loan awards on MyFinaid in order for the loan to reflect as anticipated aid on the student account, be processed and subsequently disbursed.
 Students are instructed on how to complete this process via email.
 Once all required documents are received the disbursements will reflect on a student account.
 Disbursement will not occur until all documents are received; therefore disbursement dates may be subsequently delayed if requirements are not fulfilled on time.

 Harvard T.H.
 Chan School of Public Health Scholarships

 OFA at the Harvard T.H.
 Chan School of Public Health is responsible for the disbursements of all School funding (scholarships and stipends, NOT payroll).
 This is typically in late September and end of January.
 Although these funds remain as anticipated, this delay will not impact any credit balances owed to a student or a student’s ability to enroll.
 Harvard policy indicates that a student can not receive a scholarship or combined scholarships over tuition and mandatory student fees (individual health fees).
 Therefore, should a student have a scholarship in excess of this amount, it will automatically be reduced by the end of the year.

 Outside Awards (Scholarships and Sponsorships not within Harvard)